sphinx-doc/sphinx/doc/usage/referencing.rst

 .. rst:role:: download

-   This role lets you link to files within your source tree that are not reST documents that can be viewed, but files that can be downloaded.
+   This role lets you link to files within your source tree that are not reStructuredText documents that can be viewed, but files that can be downloaded.

    When you use this role, the referenced file is automatically marked for inclusion in the output when building (obviously, for HTML output only).